brown-eric/P2PFileSharingProject/README.md

 ## How it Works

 - Peer 1001 starts with the full file, others with none.
 Peers connect and exchange bitfields.
-- Each peer requests missing pieces from unchoked connections.
 - When a piece is received, it is stored and the next missing piece is requested.
-- UploadManager periodically updates preferred (based on download rate) and optimistic neighbors, sending choke/unchoke messages accordingly.
-- Console logs show all protocol events and piece transfers.
+- Peers request missing pieces, receive and store pieces, send HAVE messages for new pieces, and write pieces to disk.
+- Completion status is propagated; when all peers are complete, all processes shut down.

 ---

 ## TODO

-- Implement 'have' message for new piece propagation
-- Support more advanced choke/unchoke logic and peer preference
-- Piece verification and file assembly (write to disk)
-- Persistent logging and error handling improvements
+- Implement logging mechanics for all events: connection made/received, preferred neighbor changes, optimistic unchoke updates, choke/unchoke, HAVE/interested/not interested/PIECE messages, completion.
+- Include timestamps on logs mentioned above.
+- Thorough testing for larger files.
+- Read project description docs for anything else.

 ---